 University Graduate Fellowships

 University Graduate Fellowships are one-year awards that provide competitive recruiting supplements for outstanding new doctoral students.
-Fellowships are funded by a combination of funds from the Office of the Provost and the Office of the Vice Chancellor for Research and Graduate Studies.
+Fellowships are funded by a combination of funds from the Office of the Provost and the Office of the Vice Chancellor for Research.
 Prospective students cannot apply directly for these fellowships, but are nominated by their respective graduate programs.

 Each doctoral program has been allocated three $4,000 Fellowships to be used to help in recruiting efforts.